Bogdanp/quicksilver.vim/README.md

 filename that contains the exact phrase within it.
 For example: the pattern `foo` will match `foo` and `foob` but not `ofo` or `oof`.

-If you prefer normal matching and would like Quicksilver to default to it instead of fuzzy matching then you can add `let g:QSMatchFn = 'normal'` to your `.vimrc`.
+If you prefer fuzzy matching and would like Quicksilver to default to it instead of normal matching then you can add `let g:QSMatchFn = 'fuzzy'` to your `.vimrc`.

 If a file with the given pattern does not exist then it will be opened for editing.
 If a pattern ends in `/`, quicksilver will create a